Jump to Recipe Print Recipe

 Step-By-Step Photos and Directions:

-Step 1: Use a digital scale to measure or weigh your gluten free flour.
-Pour it into a large mixing bowl.
-Sprinkle the salt and add the sugar.
+Step 1: Measure the Flour.
+Use a digital scale to measure or weigh your gluten free flour.
+Pour the flour into a large mixing bowl.
+Add the sugar and salt.
 Whisk to blend them.
+Although I like to mix my dough in a stand mixer, I recommend mixing the dry ingredients in a bowl.
+This will help ensure your dry ingredients are mixed thoroughly.

-Step 2: Proof the active dry yeast in warm milk or plant-based milk.
-Let it sit for 5-7 minutes until it is frothy.
+Step 2: Activate the Yeast.
+Proof the active dry yeast in warm milk or plant-based milk.
+Do not use hot water.
+The milk should be no hotter than 110º F. Let it sit for 5-7 minutes until it is frothy.
+If it is cold in your house, the yeast can take longer to activate.

 Photos of steps 3 and 4 making orange rolls.